la2050/challenge/_2021/connect/center-for-human-rights-and-constitutional-law-inc.md

   school, the number reunited with families or transitioned into safe and more permanent housing, the number who stay drug and alcohol free, the number who successfully legalize their status.
 We measure these metrics both while minors are residents as well as after they graduate from the program.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '27' Describe how Los Angeles County will be different if your work is successful.: >- Through our work LA County is a place where unaccompanied minors can land in a safe place while arrangements are made for family reunification or transfer to
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '27' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '200' Describe how Los Angeles County will be different if your work is successful.: >- Through our work LA County is a place where unaccompanied minors can land in a safe place while arrangements are made for family reunification or transfer to